-The service used systems and processes to safely prescribe, administer, record.
-However, they did not consistently store medicines safely.
+The service used systems and processes to safely prescribe, administer, record and store medicines.

 Staff followed systems and processes to prescribe and administer medicines safely.
 Women and birthing people had electronic prescription charts for medicines that needed to be administered during their admission.
-We reviewed 8 records including medicines administration records and found staff had correctly completed them.
+We reviewed 10 records including medicines administration records and found staff had correctly completed them.

-Seventy-four per cent of midwifery staff at Wythenshawe Hospital had completed medicines management training and this was included within trust mandatory training.
+Seventy-four per cent of midwifery staff at Saint Mary's Hospital had completed medicines management training and this was included within trust mandatory training.
 The service told us additional medicines management training was provided to staff following the implementation of electronic prescribing within the trust electronic patient record system.